jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-input-output.md

 ####### Write, Read ≠ Input, Output

 As such, *read and write arguments* is not analogous to *input and output arguments*.
 A write argument can easily serve as an output argument.

+< 2021-05-02: It might be about context: reading from the inside, writing on the outside versus writing on the outside, reading on the inside.
+It seems about reading/writing in the context of containment structure. >

 ####### Reference Arguments